MSaldana362/bluetoothcontroller/README.md

-# BT_BB
+# Bluetooth Controller for BeagleBone Blue
-BlueTooth Controller Project for BeagleBone Blue using DualShock 4 and Xbox One game controllers
+BlueTooth Controller Project for BeagleBone Blue using DualShock 4 and Xbox One S game controllers